Todd-D-Vance/Rat-Race/README.md

 ## Marketing Statement

 Remember the Golden Age of the arcade, around the 1980s or so?
-It was a PacMan-eat-dot industry, where a game that didn't earn a quarter every three minutes got removed and replaced.
+It was a Pac Man-eat-dot industry, where a game that didn't earn a quarter every three minutes got removed and replaced.
 The games were built to have lights and sounds to attract the player, and then to challenge the player enough that he's likely to lose the game...fast.
 Still, from time to time, a player would do really well and get on the high score list.

 We shall build a game of this type.

-## Elevator Ptich
+## Elevator Pitch
 The player controls a mouse who must eat all the cheese in the maze without being eaten by some very aggressive cats.

 ## Technology